Kevin-Kunze/finance-tracker/.github/ISSUE_TEMPLATE/custom-issue-template-a.md

 ---
-name: Custom issue template A
-about: Describe this issue template's purpose here.
+name: Task Issue Template
+about: Use this template to create a task.
 title: ''
-labels: ''
+labels: 'task'
 assignees: ''

 ---

+## Aufgabenstellung

+## Hinweise